Vectorworks/developer-scripting/Function Reference/Functions/GetPtL.md

 |p2|REAL|Returns coordinates of mouse click.|

 ## Remarks
-In Python this function will <b>NOT</b> block execution.
+In Python this function will _NOT_ block execution.
 It will execute a callback function with the resulted line (two points as callback function parameters).

 ## Examples
 #### VectorScript ####